7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Sit-Ups

-Weighted sit-ups are a great way to tone your stomach muscles and improve your core strength training.
+Weighted sit-ups are a great way to tone your stomach muscles and improve your core.

 Gravity wants to keep your torso flat on the ground, even more so with weight vest workouts.